human-again/invictus-prototype/MCP_SETUP.md

 - Manage environment variables
 - Restart services

-### Usage Examples
+### Usage Examples (if Railway MCP is available)

 Once configured, you can use commands like:
-- "Show me the latest Render logs"
+- "Show me the latest Railway logs"
-- "What's the status of my Render deployment?"
+- "What's the status of my Railway deployment?"
 - "Stream the logs from my backend service"

 ## GitHub MCP Server Setup